 · I will attend the required parent sessions during the school year

-· I will submit the required parent commitment report on time
+· I will submit the required parent/student journal on time